Synthesis of biocompatible, BSA capped fluorescent CaCO3 pre-nucleation nanoclusters for cell imaging applications†

-A novel photostable, multicolour fluorescent, highly biocompatible, water soluble, BSA capped pre-nucleation CaCO3 nanoclusters (FCPN) (~1 nm) is developed using facile biomineralization process.
-Where the M. oleifera leaf extract and BSA protein are used as source of ascorbic acid and capping agent, respectively.
+Novel, photostable, multicolour fluorescent, highly biocompatible, water soluble, BSA capped pre-nucleation CaCO3 nanoclusters (FCPN) (∼1.3 nm) are developed using a facile biomineralization process.
+M. oleifera leaf extract and BSA protein are used as sources of ascorbic acid and capping agent, respectively.
 The developed FCPN shows fluorescence in the blue, green, and yellow/red region with an average life time of 1.05, 6.23 and 30.60 ns, respectively.
-The MALDI-MS measurements shows that these nanoclusters are16, 50, 73, 222 and 936 molecules big.
-These FCPN are incubated (upto 7 days) with MG-63 cell, shows increase in cell viability with time period as compared to their control samples.
-Further, these incubated cells are investigated with the confocal microscopy to estimate the FCPN diffusion penetration depth using CTCF analysis.
-The analyses demonstrate that blue and green emitting FCPN penetrated 6 µm whereas red emitting traversed only 4 μm.
+The MALDI-MS measurements reveal that these nanoclusters are 16, 50, 73, 222 and 936 molecules big.
+These FCPN, when incubated (up to 7 days) with MG-63 cells, demonstrate an increase in cell viability percentage with time period as compared to their control samples.
+Furthermore, these incubated cells were investigated using confocal microscopy to estimate the FCPN diffusion penetration depth using CTCF analysis.
+It has been observed that blue and green emitting FCPN penetrated 6 μm, whereas red emitting FCPN traversed only 4 μm.
 The relative quantum yield (Rhodamine 6G = 0.92) of FCPN for green emission was found to be 0.0175 in water.
-The FCPN displayed four months shelf-life.
-FCPN were prepared using environment bengin, inexpensive, green synthetic route without using toxic reducing agents.
-Furthermore, current report discuss in detail results obtained from X-ray photoelectron spectroscopy, MALDI-MS, Fourier Transform Infrared Spectrscopy, UV-Visisble, fluorescence spectroscopy, lifetime measurements, electron microscopy, fluorescence microscopy and confocal microscopy.
+The prepared nanoclusters displayed four months shelf-life.
+These FCPN were prepared using an environmentally benign, inexpensive, green synthetic route without using toxic reducing agents.
+Furthermore, the current report discusses the detailed results, obtained from X-ray photoelectron spectroscopy, MALDI-MS, Fourier transform infrared spectroscopy, UV-visible, fluorescence spectroscopy, lifetime measurements, electron microscopy, fluorescence microscopy and confocal microscopy.